Frequently Asked Questions About Kalyn’s Kitchen

 In 2004 I got sick of being overweight and went on the South Beach Diet, losing 42 pounds before I reached my goal weight.
 I actually started the blog when friends kept asking me for recipes for the kind of dishes that helped me lose weight.
 Of course many people enjoy my recipes who aren’t following the diet, but I am happy that these recipes can be a resource for people who are using South Beach to help them lose weight.
 (In 2016 the South Beach Diet trademark was sold to a company that will sell pre-made food, which is why I no longer link to their site, since they don’t provide support for the original diet any more.)

 What are the buttons for at the top of each post?

-Buttons at the top of the posts are for people who want to share recipes to the social media sites Pinterest, Facebook, Yummly Twitter, Google+, StumbleUpon, or Flipboard.
-There is also a green button you can click for more sharing options.
+Buttons at the top of the posts are for people who want to share recipes by e-mail, Twitter, Facebook, Pinterest, or Yummly.

 Why don’t you provide nutritional information for the recipes?

 More than a year ago I switched my site to WordPress, which created the need to edit by hand to add more than 2,000 recipes to the preferred format for google.
 I have been working on that (with three assistants) for more than a year, so there is no possibility of me being able to calculate nutritional information until that project is completed.
 And I know that once I start doing nutrition info on one recipe people will expect to see it on every recipe, which is why I have decided to keep these two projects completely separate.